g-wenzel/mail-to-dokuwiki/README.md

 # Mail to Dokuwiki

 Mail to Dokuwiki is a PHP script that creates a new Dokuwiki page from matching emails.
-It is a variant of https://github.com/kelvinq/mail-to-dokuwiki with some code from https://www.dokuwiki.org/tips:mail2page.
+It is ispired by https://github.com/kelvinq/mail-to-dokuwiki with some code from https://www.dokuwiki.org/tips:mail2page and https://www.dokuwiki.org/plugin:clearhistory.
 The aim is to create an archive of circular emails inside an organization.
 The following changes were made:
 * features removed that I do not need (Confirmation Email, Downloading URLS from subject line)
 * removed php-readability as it did not process html from Emails properly